The surprising cosmic history of winter solstice rituals dates back to ancient times, and its roots might just surprise you.

 1. Winter solstice is the shortest day of the year in the Northern Hemisphere.

-From our Northern Hemisphere vantage point above the equator, the Sun has descended to its lowest point in the sky, which corresponds to the Tropic of Capricorn latitude.
-Once the winter solstice date occurs, the Sun will appear to change direction, climbing each day to its highest latitude point, the Tropic of Cancer, which it will reach during the summer solstice in June.
-(Again, If you live below the equator in the Southern Hemisphere, it’s flipped and December 21 is the summer solstice!)
+From our Northern Hemisphere vantage point above the equator during the winter solstice, the Sun has descended to its lowest point in the sky, which corresponds to the Tropic of Capricorn latitude.
+Once the winter solstice date concludes, the Sun will appear to change direction, climbing each day to its highest latitude point, the Tropic of Cancer, which it will eventually reach during the summer solstice in June.

 *In astronomy, the December solstice marks the first day of winter in the Northern Hemisphere.
 This day has the least amount of sunlight available, so it’s considered the “shortest” day of the year—even though the day has 24 hours, of course, like all others!